Environmental Stewardship Awards Ceremony

 How the awards are selected

-• Educational value of a project
+• Leadership and educational value of a project

 Then they make recommendations to the County Commissioners who make the final selection.
 The winners will be recognized by the Commissioners at a regularly televised meeting.